ilielucianno/office-network-infrastructure/setup-guides/01-hardware-setup.md

 - All hardware from the [Hardware List](../docs/hardware-list.md)
 - Cat6 Ethernet cables (various lengths)
 - Cable ties for management
-- Phillips screwdriver (for rack mounting)
+- Phillips screwdriver (for wall mounting)

 ---

 ## Step 1: Position the Router